 It’s not uncommon for many homeowners to add a second housing unit onto their property.
 Sometimes called a “mother-in-law suite,” what’s formally known as an accessory dwelling unit (ADU) can be a helpful addition for homeowners, whether they’re looking to defray mortgage costs or increase their property’s selling potential.

-“I think every house has the potential to have an ADU,” Cranny says.
+“I think every house has the potential to have an ADU,” Jones says.
 “You can build one above your garage, you can build one on either side, or the backside of your house.”

-In 2018, Cranny added a 500-square-foot ADU to the side of her 3-bedroom, 2-bathroom home.
+In 2018, Jones added a 500-square-foot ADU to the side of her 3-bedroom, 2-bathroom home.
 It cost about $48,000 to build, but its occupancy helped cut her monthly mortgage payment in half.

 “In my opinion, it’s a no-brainer,” she says.
 “It can really offset expenses.”